pawwapawa/ByteSprout/README.md

 **Q: Can I modify the animations or sensitivity?**
 A: Requires programming knowledge.
 Animations remain proprietary, but motion thresholds can be adjusted in firmware.

+**Q: Can I create commercial products using this firmware?**
+A: Yes, under GPL v3.0 terms, but you cannot use BTYE-90 branding or proprietary assets include 3D printing designs and Animations.

+**Q: What's the difference between the open source firmware and commercial version?**
+A: Open source includes core functionality; commercial version includes full hardware and proprietary animations with device support and exclusive access to feature releases.

 ## Support & Community

+### What We Support

+- **Core firmware** functionality and documented bugs
+- Hardware compatibility issues with **OFFICIAL BYTE-90 hardware**
+- Basic troubleshooting for common issues

+### What We Don't Support

+- Custom animation development
+- Hardware modifications or alternative component integration
+- Third-party component compatibility
+- Commercial deployment assistance or licensing guidance
+- Extensive debugging of modified or forked firmware

 **Official Resources:**
 - [Support Page](https://labs.alxvtoronto.com/pages/support) - User guides and FAQ